-Similar to real-life experiments, we performed benchmark tests where each baseline and extended network visited 100 predefined locations in the training region in grid-like fashion (10 x 10), starting from 3 different initial locations as shown in Fig. 9.
-We tested each network in the following conditions, which are different from real-life experiments: 9 training eyes under random brightness setting ranging from low to high, 6 unseen eyes under random brightness ranging from the same low to high brightness, in the presence of unseen surgical tool using a light-pipe, and in the presence of two unseen surgical tools using a light-pipe and forceps (Fig.9).
+Similar to real-life experiments, we performed benchmark tests where each baseline and extended network visited 100 predefined locations in the training region in grid-like fashion (10 x 10), starting from three different initial locations as shown in Fig. 6.
+We tested each network in the following conditions as listed in Table III and shown in Fig.6.
 For experiment with tool-distractions, we only tested from the middle initial position out of the three.
-Both the light-pipe and forceps were moved randomly every frame to imitate hand-tremor, and both tools occasionally occluded the surgical tool and its shadow.
+Both the light-pipe and forceps were moved randomly to imitate hand-tremor, and both tools occasionally occluded the surgical tool and its shadow.

-The simulation results are summarized in Table III and the executed trajectories are shown in Fig. 10.
+The simulation results are summarized in Table III and the executed trajectories are shown in Fig. 9.
 The errors shown in Table III are calculated using the same formula mentioned in the real-life experiment results, specifically using the formula $\sqrt{(x-x')^2+(y-y')^2}$ where (x,y) denotes input goal-image coordinate and (x', y') denotes the final landing position of the surgical tool after trajectory execution.
 Similarly, Table IV shows network results on the validation dataset.
 Our results show that both baseline and extended networks achieve good performance and can generalize robustly to unseen scenarios, even in the presence of unseen eye backgrounds and unseen surgical tools occluding the scene.
 Similar to real-life experiments, the extended network also performed marginally better than the baseline network.
 This result is expected since the extended network achieved 4.9% higher accuracy than the baseline network in the validation dataset (Table IV).
-Similar to real-life experiments, the extended network is also more data-efficient than the baseline network, achieving maximum accuracy at 13th epoch versus 9th epoch by the baseline network (Fig.8) and achieving significantly higher maximum validation accuracy.
-Regarding the future predictions generated by the extended network, the future predictions were clear and interpretable, however, it was not able to precisely predict the surgical tool at the expected future position based on changing goal input.
-We conjecture that using naive squared-error loss function is not sufficient for accurate tool-position reconstruction due to higher sample complexity of the changing backgrounds.
-One possible solution is to use a weighted squared-error loss where more weight is carried on learning the pixels corresponding to the surgical tool-tip.
+Similar to real-life experiments, the extended network is also more data-efficient than the baseline network, achieving maximum accuracy at 13th epoch versus 9th epoch by the baseline network (Fig.7) and achieving significantly higher maximum validation accuracy.